Saturday, December 30, 2017

 There was a lot of shooting tonight on "The Damned," this week's installment of THE WALKING DEAD, but for all that sound, fury and fully-automatic gunfire, not a lot of clarity and, this being TWD, not a lot of logic either.

 Our heroes' "all-out war" against the Saviors continues, with a number divided into teams who are tasked with hitting various Savior compounds in different locations.
-Unlike last week, the ep is very fast-paced but the action is, for the most part, very badly shot and edited.
+Unlike last week, the ep is very fast-paced but the action is very badly shot and edited.
 While there seems to be some overarching plan at work and definite mission objectives, the writers never let the audience in on either, so instead of a script that establishes a set of goals and builds suspense around how and if our heroes can achieve them, as would be appropriate to make an ep of this sort work, it's all just mayhem.
-Heroes and Saviors crash into one another--sounds a bit like SURVIVOR, doesn't it?--then needlessly burn through incredible amounts of ammo.
+Heroes and Saviors crash into one another and needlessly burn through incredible amounts of ammo.

 Rick's team is attacking another facility.
 One group shoots it out with the Saviors in the yard while Rick, Daryl and several other men slip in through a different entrance.
 As we eventually learn, they're in search of a cache of guns that are supposed to be on the 4th floor.
 From the fact that they're mounting an operation of this scale to acquire it, we can assume it's supposed to be a big cache of guns but Rick and Daryl leave the rest of their group behind in order to climb to the 4th through an elevator shaft.
 Presumably, the two are going to find some room packed with weapons then somehow carry them down all by themselves.